hb020/batterymeter/README.md

 Unfortunately, I will want to do multiple measurements to drown out noise and do power line frequency compensation.
 That makes T<sub>3</sub> unsuited for my tool, amd I must limit myself to  R<sub>b</sub> and R<sub>SEI</sub>.

+### Adaptation to other battery layouts or chemistries

+The timings mentioned above are suitable for your average Li-Ion 18650 cell.
+If you want to use the DCIS method on other battery layouts or chemistries, you can adapt the timings via SCPI commands (see `CAL:T(1|2|PAUSE) {uint16}` below).

 ### Ratiometric approach

 The current pulse is sent through the battery, that is placed in series with a known resistor.